Tronald/CoordinateSharp/README.md

   cel.SunRise.Value.ToString();
   ```

-  NOTE REGARDING MOON DISTANCE: The formula used to calculate moon distance in this library has a standard distance deviation of 3,388 km.
-The result is considered an approximation and should suffice for general purposes, but if more precision is required a different option should be sought.
+  NOTE REGARDING MOON DISTANCE: The formula used to calculate moon distance in this library has a been discovered to have standard distance deviation of 3,388 km with Perigee and Apogee approximate time deviations of 36 hours.
+Results may be innacurate at times and should be used for estimations only.
+This formula will be worked for accuracy in future releases.

 ### Eager Loading (BETA)